kansarahar/ICU-readmission-model-benchmarking/README.md

 ## Training

-Run `python ./train.py` to begin training.
-Add a `-h` flag to view training options.
+Once you have processed the data, run `python ./train.py --model_type <MODEL_TYPE>` to begin training.
+Possible values for `<MODEL_TYPE>` are `ode_rnn`, `rnn_exp_decay`, `rnn_concat_time_delta`.
+Add a `-h` flag to view additional training options, such as number of epochs, batch size, learning rate, etc.

 Models get saved after every epoch.
 Existing models are automatically loaded.
+If you have an existing model saved but want to train from scratch, make sure you delete the corresponding `.pt` file.
 The default device is CUDA, but if CUDA is unavailable on your machine, it will give a warning and default to CPU.

 ## Testing

-Run `python ./test.py` to begin testing.
-Add a `-h` flag to view testing options.
+Similar to training, run `python ./test.py --model_type <MODEL_TYPE>` to begin testing a model after training.
+Add a `-h` flag to view more testing options.